No Going Back

 Nobody is going to pay me to type slowly on a keyboard when they can generate thousands of lines of code in minutes.
 That's just the reality.
 It doesn't matter how I feel about it.

 So what's left?
 Ideas.
-Business.
+Planning.
+Spec writing.
 Marketing.
 Knowing when to nudge the AI in the right direction and when to let it run.
-There's technique here.
-New territory to explore, new ways of working with something that didn't exist two years ago.
+There is a lot of technique here, and knowing the technology still matters.
+Understanding the trade offs and making the right decisions still matters.
+There's new territory to explore, new ways of working with something that didn't exist two years ago.

-I don't necessarily like this fact.
-I've spent 25 years knowing which code to type.
+I don't necessarily like this fact that things are rebalancing so quickly.
+I've spent 25 years honing the craft.
 But liking it isn't the point.
 It's still true.

 The revelation

-The code itself isn't the surprising part.
-The surprising part is the documentation.
+The code itself isn't the most interesting part.
+The interesting part becomes the documentation.

 If you put this corpus into a semantic search, you'd have the entire meaning of the project searchable.
 Every issue, every fix, every reasoning chain.
-That level of documentation would have been impossible even with the most diligent team I've ever worked with.
+That level of documentation would have been impossible even with the most diligent team in my experience.
 The overhead would have been too high.
 Now it's nearly free.

 The future